Bone marrow (stem cell) donation

 - Give a small blood sample (about 1 tablespoon or 15 milliliters)

-The cells or blood is then tested for special proteins, called human leukocytes antigens (HLAs).
+The sample is then tested for special proteins, called human leukocytes antigens (HLAs).
 HLAs help your infection-fighting system (immune system) tell the difference between body tissue and substances that are not from your own body.

 Bone Marrow Matching

-Bone marrow transplants work best if the HLAs from the donor and the patient are a close match.
+Bone marrow transplants work best if the HLAs from the donor and the person receiving the transplant are a close match.
 If a donor's HLAs match well with a person who needs a transplant, the donor must give a new blood sample to confirm the match.
 Then, a counselor meets with the donor to discuss the bone marrow donation process.

 What Happens During a Bone Marrow Donation